JFTechnology/ember-keycloak-auth/README.md

  * Small utility components for displaying user login state.

 ## Ember version
+Versions 0.9+ of this library depend require the LTS version 3.8 of Ember or greater.
+Versions 0.9+ uses native classes and Stage 1 decorators and requires ember-decorators-polyfill for environments before Ember 3.10.

-Version 0.3.1 and above of this library depend on at least version 3.8 of Ember.
-If you are using a version of Ember older than 3.8, please use version 0.3.0.
+If you are using a version of Ember older than 3.8, please use ember-keycloak-auth version 0.3.0 (no @jftechnology scope).

 Compatibility
 ------------------------------------------------------------------------------

+## @jftechnology/ember-keycloak-auth v0.9+
-* Ember.js v3.8 or above
+* Ember.js (LTS) v3.8 or above (requires ember-decorators-polyfill for Ember versions < 3.10)
-* Ember CLI v3.8 or above
+* Ember CLI (LTS) v3.8 or above

+## ember-keycloak-auth v0.3
+* Ember.js v2.18 or above
+* Ember CLI v2.18 or above

 Installation
 ------------------------------------------------------------------------------